From $215.65 – $551.62Price range: $215.65 through $551.62

 Cryo labels must survive gloved handling, rack movement, centrifugation, and repeated retrieval from dewars and freezers.
 The face stock, adhesive, and print system resist edge lift, abrasion, and image fracture, preserving reliable identification throughout long-term sample storage.

-Thin white polyester provides the structural foundation for frozen-surface cryogenic labels.
+Thin white polyester provides the structural foundation for our cryo labels for frozen vials and labware.
 Polyester maintains dimensional stability and controlled flexibility at –80 °C, allowing the label to conform to rigid, frozen tubes and vials without cracking, curling, or lifting during application.

 Unlike softer films, polyester resists stretching and distortion as frozen labware contracts, keeping barcodes, text, and symbols properly aligned.
 This stability supports reliable identification during freezer reorganization, sample recovery, and extended cryogenic storage where labels must remain readable on cold, inflexible surfaces.